cscorley/dissertation/chapters/04_proposed.md

 al. [@Jeong2009Improving] found that reassignment occurs between 37\%44\% of the time and introduces an average of 50 days delay in completing the request.
-Automated support for triaging helps to decrease change request timetotriage and to correct, or prevent, human error.
+Automated support for triaging helps to decrease change request time-to-triage and to correct, or prevent, human error.

 McDonald and Ackerman [@McDonald1998Just] show that there are two expertise finding problems: identification and selection.
 In a semiautomated system, expertise identification is automated, and suggests an expert for selection.
-In a fullyautomated system, the expert is identified and selected for assignment to the change request.
+In a fully-automated system, the expert is identified and selected for assignment to the change request.
-Anvik [@Anvik2006Automating] notes that a fullyautomated approach may not be feasible given the amount of contextual knowledge required for triage.
+Anvik [@Anvik2006Automating] notes that a fully-automated approach may not be feasible given the amount of contextual knowledge required for triage.

 ## Supporting studies